4est-is-Forrest/square-iron/content/docs/Connectors/spawn-driver-function.md

     from getpass import getpass
     import time

 The [browser-cookie3](https://pypi.org/project/browser-cookie3/0.6.0/) library is worth elaborating on.
 This library offers methods to easily interact with browser cookies (obviously) thus, offering two important capabilities.
 Firstly, it offered a way to validate and test cookies with the help of Sessions and secondly, importing regular Chrome cookies for Sessions became possible.
 The latter is mostly just a nice convenience.
+So long as I was logged in to the instance via my preferred browser, I could easily interface with the JSON web service the moment I needed to.

 ## _Constants_